GSA-TTS/federal-website-standards/standards/banner.md

 ## Why

-The banner identifies official websites of government organizations in the United States.
+The banner identifies official websites of federal government organizations in the United States.
 The banner helps people understand that the website is official and secure.
-The banner includes a drop-down with text options appropriate for your .gov or .mil domain.
 The banner is one of the most recognizable design elements on federal websites.

 ## Applies to